 - The Sprint Burndown chart plots the Daily Remaining Effort (that theTo-Do owners enter for cards scoped in the sprint) on the Y-axis against the dates on the X-axis (from the sprint start date through the sprint end date).
 The burndown slope is the red line indicating the remaining hours as the sprint moves through the end date.

-- The Sprint Burnup line (in blue) is plotted for sum of all Daily Actual Effort (that theTo-Do owners enter for the cards scoped in the release) on the Y-axis against the dates on the X-axis (from the sprint start date through the sprint end date).
+- The Sprint Burnup line (in blue) is plotted for the sum of all Daily Actual Effort (that theTo-Do owners enter for the cards scoped in the release) on the Y-axis against the dates on the X-axis (from the sprint start date through the sprint end date).

 - The chart also shows a green line indicating the planned sprint slope i.e. how the cards should have been completed through the sprint ideally.
 It is the sum of remaining effort for To-Dos of cards on the sprint start date through the sprint end date closing at '0'.